Non-monotonic Mpemba effect in binary molecular suspensions: Introduction

-The main goal of the present work is to extend the results obtained in \cite{GK20} to those situations where the temperature presents a non-monotonic relaxation.
-Following the definition of Takada \textit{et al} \cite{TH20}, an anomalous Mpemba-like effect will appear when at least one of the two samples whose temperature curves cross presents non-monotonic relaxation.
+The main goal of the present work is to extend the results obtained in \cite{GK20} to those situations where the temperature presents a non-monotonic relaxation through an appropiately choice of the initial conditions.
+The non-monotonic Mpemba-like effect appears when at least one of the two samples whose temperature curves cross presents non-monotonic relaxation.
 Namely, when the temperature difference $|T(t)-T_\text{ex}|$---of at least one of the samples---increases at the early stages of the evolution but, at a given time, $T(t)$ reaches the equilibrium value $T_\text{ex}$.
 To fulfil this goal, we consider the Enskog kinetic theory in combination with the Fokker--Planck suspension model described above.
 Since the theoretical predictions derived in this work are based on the use of the Maxwellian approach, a comparison between theory and simulations is convenient to assess the reliability of the theory.
 Here, we compare our theoretical results against the numerical solution of the kinetic equations by means of the DSMC method conveniently adapted to the suspension model \cite{B94,MG02}.